zVSciy/EventManager/README.md

 # Events
-Kann mit docker compose up --build im Event Folder gebaut werden.
+Can be built with Docker compose up --build in the event folder.
+Was programmed by Pinter

 # API Endpoints
 ## Event